-- Facilities: Morris & Brown café at the Tower selling hot and cold drinks, sandwiches and afternoon teas.
+- Facilities: Morris & Brown café and Tower Barn selling hot and cold drinks, sandwiches and afternoon teas.
 Wide selection of places to eat and drink in Broadway, including Tisanes Tea Room, Leaf and Bean, Broadway Hotel and the Swan Inn near the start/finish of the walk.

 Click on the map above to be taken to Wikiloc, a free app where you can download a map and GPS directions for the Broadway village to Broadway Tower walk.